 Located in South and Southeast Asia, the Monocled Cobra lurks in wetlands and swamps to wait for its prey.
 The bite of the Monocled Cobra is particularly venomous and can kill a human within an hour.

 Eastern Brown Snakes Are One Of Australia’s Scariest Animals

 It might have a relatively boring name but the Eastern Brown Snake is the second-most venomous in the world.
-It is located in Australia and can be found in rural areas that are common for hiking.
+It is located in Australia and can be found in rural areas that are common hiking sites.
 If the Eastern brown snake bites you, the venom will quickly coagulate your blood and stop it from flowing.

-The Eastern Brown Snake only resides on half of Australia but it’s responsible for a whopping 60% of snake bite deaths on the continent.
+The Eastern Brown Snake only resides in half of Australia but it’s responsible for a whopping 60% of snake bite deaths on the continent.

 Puff Adders Are Responsible For The Most Snakebites In Africa

 The Puff Adder can be found throughout the savannah and grasslands of Morocco, western Arabia, and southern Africa.
 While the Black Mamba is the deadliest snake in Africa, the Puff Adder is responsible for the most fatal snakebites on the continent.